Europe's chemical firms pin hopes on R&D with customers

 "These days cooperations are much more common.
 It's much more beneficial than doing it all by yourself," said Werner Breuers, executive board member at German speciality chemicals group Lanxess.

-Europe's 650 billion euro chemicals industry relies on innovation after selling most of its bulk chemicals businesses over the past 20 year to focus on high-tech materials
+Europe's 650 billion euro ($888 billion) chemicals industry relies on innovation after selling most of its bulk chemicals businesses over the past 20 year to focus on high-tech materials

 for industrial customers.